Traffic Bollards

 Automatic Traffic Bollards

-Due to their nature of being used to reduce and mitigate vehicular accidents, traffic bollards are expected to experience several collisions over their lifetime.
-It is, therefore, essential to choose a style with the correct features to reduce accidents in the area that it is intended to be installed.
+Because they are used to reduce and mitigate vehicular accidents, traffic bollards are expected to experience several collisions over their lifetime.
+It is essential to choose a style with the correct features to reduce accidents.
 Consider the following:

 Maintenance

 How often will the bollard need to be maintained and cleaned?
-Evaluate the bollard’s maintenance needs based on the durability of the chosen material and its resistance to vandalism and grime in order to prolong its lifespan..
+Evaluate the bollard’s maintenance needs based on the durability of the material and its resistance to vandalism and grime.
 Think especially about parts like lights and automated systems.
 Durable materials with corrosion-resistant finishes (like galvanised steel) will reduce upkeep and ensure longevity.

 Environment

 What kind of environment will the bollard be installed in?
 Consider environmental factors that might affect the bollard's daily wear.
 If installed in an area with high air salinity, consider stainless steel bollards.
-If installed in an area with high foot traffic, consider a parking bollard that is structurally robust to avoid vandalism and easy to clean (or hard to mark) to counter dirt and grime deposited by passersby.
+For areas with high foot traffic, structurally-robust parking bollards help to avoid vandalism - and they're easy to clean (or hard to mark) to counter dirt and grime deposited by passers-by.

 Do you need something that will flex when hit?
-Consider a flexible design that can bend and regain its form once struck, improving durability and reducing damage to the safety bollard and to the vehicle.
+Consider a flexible design that can bend and regain its form after being struck, improving durability and reducing damage to the safety bollard and to the vehicle.
 Also, consider the type and strength of fixing being used.

 Do you need a pedestrian bollard that can be seen at night?
-Consider an illuminated bollard or one with reflective strips for greater visibility at night.
+Consider an illuminated bollard or one with reflective strips for greater visibility at night and in low light conditions.

 How long will your bollard need to remain in place?
 A cast-in bollard will provide a more permanent fix; however, depending on the type of cast-in fixing and the type of bollard itself, it may cause more damage to the ground in the case of collisions.